 Our infant’s enrollment plan starts at six weeks old.

-We have two infant rooms in Plymouth and Champlin: Younger and Older.
+We have two infant rooms in Plymouth, Elmwood Park and Champlin: Younger and Older.
 Maple Grove has one infant room.

 Since learning begins at birth, we carry our care and attention to each one of them individually each day.
 Our program for infants, besides eating and sleeping, is completed with games, singing, talking and identifying different forms of objects such as toys, books, etc. Our babies are introduced to our languages, reading, sign language, etc.